Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 Next, our effective tax rate.
 As a reminder, our tax rate is impacted by at least three major factors: the proportion

 of services revenue versus licensing revenue, the geographic mix of revenue, and the timing of equity vests.
-As
+As cloud

-factors, we anticipate our full year non-GAAP tax rate to be 23 percent, plus or minus 2 points.
+we anticipate our full year non-GAAP tax rate to be 23 percent, plus or minus 2 points.

 And finally, we expect LinkedIn, ex-purchase accounting, to be non-dilutive in FY18, as it was in Q4.